Milt Stock: Coaching career

 Stock remained in the game as a minor league manager and executive.
 Then, from 1944 through 1952, Stock coached in the National League for the Chicago Cubs (1944–48), Brooklyn Dodgers (1949–50) and Pittsburgh Pirates (1951–52).

 His tenure as third-base coach in Brooklyn ended in controversy when Stock was blamed for his decision to send home baserunner Cal Abrams with the potential winning run in the bottom of the ninth inning of the final game of the 1950 National League season.
 The Dodgers trailed the Phillies by one game in the standings and needed to win the season's last game, against Philadelphia at Ebbets Field on October 1, to force a best-of-three playoff series.

 With the score tied at one in the bottom of the ninth, Abrams was on second base with none out when Duke Snider singled sharply to center field.
 Stock was criticized for not holding Abrams at third base on the hit.
-Instead, he waved Abrams home, where he was thrown out easily by Phils' centerfielder Richie Ashburn, who was playing shallow to back up second base in the event of a sacrifice bunt and a wild throw.
+Instead, he waved Abrams home, where he was thrown out easily by Phils' centerfielder Richie Ashburn, who was playing shallow to back up second base in the event of a wild throw on a pickoff attempt.
 Had Abrams (or any Dodger) scored, Brooklyn would have had a "walk-off" victory and forced the playoff.
 But the Dodgers squandered their scoring opportunity, the game went into extra innings, and Philadelphia won the game and the National League championship (their first since Stock's 1915 team) in the tenth inning on a three-run home run by Dick Sisler.

 In the weeks following that season-ending game, Dodger manager Burt Shotton was fired and Stock moved on to the Pirates, where he coached two more seasons before leaving the game.